Freddie Freeman Preview, Player Props: Dodgers vs. Guardians

 - Freeman has an OPS of .992, fueled by an OBP of .413 to go with a slugging percentage of .578.
 All three of those stats are best among Los Angeles hitters this season.

-- Among the qualifying hitters in MLB play, his batting average ranks second, his on-base percentage ranks second, and he is fourth in the league in slugging.
+- Among qualified hitters in MLB play, his batting average ranks second, his on-base percentage ranks second, and he is fourth in the league in slugging.

-- In 52 games this season (41.9%), Freeman has picked up an RBI, and in 19 of those games (15.3%) he had more than one.
+- Freeman has driven in a run in 52 games this season (41.9%), including 19 games with more than one RBI (15.3%).
 He has also driven home three or more of his team's runs in 12 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.